This post may contain affiliate links. Please see my disclosure policy for details.

-My biggest advise is to follow what the local women do and that’s to go inside the water in your clothes.
+My biggest advice is to follow what the local women do and that’s to go inside the water in your clothes.
 So, if you’re not comfortable walking around with wet leggings, I’d bring a spare.
 But, as I didn’t go fully in the water, it was so hot my legging dried off in the sun in less than ten minutes.

 I also would recommend wearing some waterproof sandals/shoes if you have them as the bed is super rocky.

-I probably don’t have to say this but just be careful of getting too close the falls, most of the dangerous zones were cordoned off with string.
+I probably don’t have to say this but just be careful of getting too close to the falls, most of the dangerous zones were cordoned off with string.
 But, that doesn’t stop some people and I wouldn’t risk it.